-There may be occasions where something occurs which is out of the ordinary and which causes a member of staff to have doubts about the behaviour of another adult towards a pupil or another child or concerns about how their own behaviour might be misinterpreted.
-It is important that any concerns, or incidents which might give rise to concerns about the conduct of staff, are reported, however minor.
+There may be occasions where something occurs which is out of the ordinary and which causes a member of staff to have doubts about the behaviour of another adult towards a pupil or another childor concerns about how their own behaviour might be misinterpreted.
+It is important that any concerns, or incidents which might give rise to concerns about the conduct of staff, are reported to the DSL (Head), however minor.

-A concern of this nature should be reported as a 'Neutral Notification' to the Head, the DSL and the HR Director (other institutions may use the term 'low-level concern').
-The term 'Low-Level Concern' does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold of harm.
-A Low-Level Concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' -that an adult working in or on behalf of the school may have acted in a way that is inconsistent with the Staff Code of Conduct.
+A concern of this nature should be reported as a 'Neutral Notification' via online submission on the staff intranet.
+These will be reviewed by the Head, the DSL and the HR Director (other institutions may use the term 'low-level concern').
+The term 'Low-Level Concern' doesnot mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold of harm.
+A Low-Level Concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school may have acted in a way that is inconsistent with the Staff Code of Conduct.